Liquid Kids: Release

 Liquid Kids was first released in arcades by Taito in August 1990, using the Taito F2 System board.
 The soundtrack was composed by Kazuko "Karu" Umino.
 On January 21, 1991, an album containing music from the game and Space Gun was co-published exclusively in Japan by Scitron and Pony Canyon.
 The title was first ported to the PC Engine by Taito and released exclusively in Japan on January 17, 1992.
 It is a faithful conversion that retains most of the gameplay elements from the arcade original but a number of graphical effects were removed such as the time transitions and parallax scrolling.
 This version would later be re-released for the Wii's Virtual Console in 2008.
 An Amiga port was completed by Ocean France, but not released by Ocean Software.
 Likewise, an Atari ST version was also in development but never released by Ocean for unknown reasons.
 A near-arcade perfect port was developed and published by Ving for the Sega Saturn on October 22, 1998.
 It was also included in the Taito Legends 2 (Taito Memories 2 in Japan) for the Xbox, PlayStation 2 and Microsoft Windows in 2006.
-Liquid Kids was released on the Nintendo Switch and PlayStation 4 as part of the Arcade Archives series in December 2021.
+Hamster Corporation released the game as part of the Arcade Archives series for the Nintendo Switch and PlayStation 4 in December 2021.
 The original arcade version was included as part of the Taito Egret II Mini dedicated console in 2022.